Red Bull Racing: 2024 season

 Sergio Pérez at the 2024 Japanese Grand Prix.
-While Verstappen was able to secure the Drivers' Championship, Red Bull was unable to, and Pérez began to underperform; he left the team on mutual terms.
+While Verstappen was able to secure the Drivers' Championship, Red Bull was unable to win the accompanying Constructors' Championship, and Pérez began to underperform; he left the team on mutual terms in December 2024.

-Red Bull Racing retained their 2023 line-up, 3-times World Champion Max Verstappen and teammate Sergio Pérez, for the 2024 season.
+Red Bull Racing retained their 2023 line-up, 3-time World Champion Max Verstappen and teammate Sergio Pérez, for the 2024 season.
 The RB20 was revealed on 15 February, with what Verstappen described as a "bold" and "aggressive" design.

 Red Bull Racing comfortably won the first two races, with Verstappen winning with over a ten-second gap from the car behind – both times the second car of Sergio Pérez.
 However, a brake failure due to overheating in the 2024 Australian Grand Prix caused Max Verstappen to retire.

 The team achieved its one-hundredth pole position at the 2024 Chinese Grand Prix, with Max Verstappen on pole.
-The team acquired their first pole position fifteen years earlier with Sebastian Vettel at the 2009 Chinese Grand Prix.
+The team had acquired their first pole position fifteen years earlier with Sebastian Vettel at the 2009 Chinese Grand Prix.

 During the summer break, Red Bull Racing announced the departure of its Sporting Director, Jonathan Wheatley after 18 years with the team.
-He will remain with the team until the end of the 2024 season, before entering a period of gardening leave in 2025.
-He is set to join upcoming Formula One team, Audi, with the position of team principal in 2026.
+He remained with the team until the end of the 2024 season, then entered a period of gardening leave in 2025 before beginning his position as team principal at Sauber.

 Red Bull slowly recovered from issues stemming from an underfloor tweak at the 2023 Spanish Grand Prix.
 A new floor was introduced at the 2024 Azerbaijan Grand Prix, slightly improving the RB20's pace.
 Following a remarkable victory from Max Verstappen after starting from P17 in the 2024 São Paulo Grand Prix, Max scored 31 points during the weekend, securing his championship lead.
 He went on to take P5 in the 2024 Las Vegas Grand Prix, outscoring his championship rival, Lando Norris, winning his fourth championship at 403 points.
 Verstappen then won the following Qatar Grand Prix.
-However, this was not enough to stop the team losing all mathematical chance of retaining the constructors' title the team had won in 2022 and 2023 as Pérez retired with a clutch issue.
+However, the team lost all mathematical chance of winning their third consecutive constructors' title as Pérez retired with a clutch issue.